iorodeo/colorimeter/python/Colorimeter/README.txt

-colorimeter: Python library for communicating with IO Rodeo's OSHW Colorimeter.
+colorimeter: Serial library and GUI's for IO Rodeo's OSHW Colorimeter.

 Installations instructions can be found in the INSTALL file.